roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Cori was now demonstrating her classic pre-orgasm signs.
 Her eyes were two- thirds closed, her lips were parted and she was panting, her nostrils flaring.
 Her body was tense all over, her nipples and clit were so hard they ached.
 Her body broke out in a fresh sheen of sweat and her legs and tummy were trembling.

  She had never been put in a position like this in front of such a large group of men before, but she sure didn't seem to be minding it.
 She had lost all sense of where she was and what she was doing.
 She was terrific at giving into her urges and letting her body do what it needed to do.
 She blocked everything else out, focused on the pleasure-giving hands and came in a violent, trembling orgasm that was obvious to everyone present.
-Report_Story #10
+0